 Alocasia Longiloba

-This plant’s arrowhead-shaped, alternating, stalked leaves measure up to 3 feet in length and one foot in width.
+This plant’s arrowhead-shaped, alternating, stalked leaves measure up to 3 feet long and one foot wide.
 Additionally, its leaves are dark green above and pale green or purple underneath with veins occasionally.

 Longilobas possess stalks of chocolate brown color that are typically speckled.
-And its flowers sprout on a long stalk and contain a spathe that is green to white in color.
+Its flowers sprout on a long stalk and contain a green to white spathe.

-This plant may be found growing up to 2,000 meters above sea level in swamp woods, bamboo thickets, cliffs, limestone, regrowth, on exposed ridges and ravines, and on rivers.
+This plant may grow 2,000 meters above sea level in swamp woods, bamboo thickets, cliffs, limestone, regrowth, on exposed ridges and ravines, and rivers.
 When fully matured, it can attain a height of 5 feet and a spread of 2 feet.

 Alocasia Puncakborneensis